josesuarez-accenture/openathon-angular/lab-05/README.md

 ...
 ```

 This interface forces us to implement a method named *canActivate()* which in our case will return a boolena depending of the result of the *checkLogin* method.
-This method use the *UserService* service to check in the user is logged in through *checkUser* (which we already know).
+This method uses the *UserService* service to check in the user is logged in through *checkUser* (which we already know).
 If the checking is false we send the user to the *login* view but if the result is true we return the *true* value to the routing and the view can be showed.

 > **_Side Note:_** The <a href="https://angular.io/api/router/CanActivate" target="_blank">CanActivate</a> interface has a signature with several arguments and ca be more complex depending of our context.
 In this case we are using the basic needed for us.